 - Add lemon zest, juice, chopped dill and freshly ground black pepper.
 Mix until well combined.
 Check that the seasoning is to your taste.
 Depending on the cream cheese that you use, you may need to add some sea salt.

-- Spread about 1 tsp of cream cheese mixture onto each cucumber slice.
+- Spread about 1 teaspoon of cream cheese mixture onto each cucumber slice.

 - A long, slender cucumber, such as an English cucumber is ideal.
 Mine was about 23 cm/ 9 inches in length.